TheProphetOfRa/muxkv/README.md

 ------

-Open a terminal in the directory containing the file you wish to remux and enter the command: "muxkv 'source-file.mkv' 'destination-file'"
+Open a terminal in the directory containing the file you wish to remux and enter the command: "muxkv -s 'source-file.mkv' -d 'destination-file'"

+The -s or --source flag specifies the path for the source mkv file.

+The -d or --destination flag specifies the desired name of the resultant file.

 The script will create and delete several files as it runs and output some text to your console.